 Contributions towards transportation infrastructure are supported by Policy DS2 Accessible Development which sets out a requirement for intervention where proposals are likely to involve significant travel generation.
 Mechanisms for mitigation first and foremost are likely to be through the provision of the required infrastructure by the developer.
 However, where this is not possible, such as a requirement for off-site works, contributions may be required.
 The full impact of the development on the local transport network will be considered when establishing mitigation levels.
-The consideration of the mitigation will be carried out by the Council's Roads Service who will establish the particular requirements the development.
+The consideration of the mitigation will be carried out by the Council's Roads Service, in conjunction with relevant partners, who will establish the particular requirements for the development.